+The initial one-year plant establishment will be performed by the Maintenance Department for an estimated amount of \$30,000.
 The MPU mitigation sites are subject to 15 years of maintenance and monitoring.
-Invasive weed control is currently performed by the Maintenance department.
-Associated Maintenance costs are conservatively estimated to increase by \$5,000 per year for 15 years.
-Monitoring and plant replacement is performed by Aviation Environmental.
-Associated AV/ENV costs would increase by \$5,000 per year for 15 years.
+Invasive weed control is currently performed by the Maintenance Department.
+Associated maintenance costs are conservatively estimated to increase by \$5,000 per year for 15 years.
+Monitoring and plant replacement is performed by Aviation Environmental; their costs would increase by \$5,000 per year for 15 years.
+Recurring annual costs will be incorporated in future budget authorizations as appropriate.